puskartrital/nepali_date_macos/README.md

 ```
 ## Usage

-Once installed, the app will appear in your menu bar showing the current Nepali date.
+Once installed, the app will appear in your menu bar showing the current Nepali date in the format `YYYY-MM-DD, Day Name` (e.g., `२०८१-०१-१३, आइतबार`).

 The menu provides the following options:
 - **Refresh**: Manually update the date